jsr6720/jsr6720.github.io/_posts/2015-07-08-alexander-hamilton.md

 ## My Review 4/5

 Abridged.
 Biggest let down was Hamilton's short life.
+Very good.

-Very good.<br/>Hamilton's role in a central bank and unifying the states into a strong nation was enlightening.
+Hamilton's role in a central bank and unifying the states into a strong nation was enlightening.

 ### Date Read
 2015/07/08